Ishmaeel/toggle-scope/README.md

 The addon will also remember the last firing mode before attaching/detaching the scope, so you will not have to fumble with the fire mode switcher during a firefight.

 Now with a workaround for the engine bug that causes the weapon from the secondary slot to be unequipped upon scope change.

+Also, scopes on weapons with multiple scope types can now be changed quickly via drag/drop or doubleclick from the inventory, without first detaching the current scope.

 # Special Thanks
 RazorShultz, RavenAscendant, Big Angry Negro, SparksTheUnicorn, Lucy.xr